Protecting our lands and waters

 With almost four decades of conservation accomplishments in the region, Great Peninsula Conservancy is a trusted conservation leader.
-We work in partnership with landowners, community groups, and local governments, providing the tools and expertise to preserve forever the special landscapes of the Great Peninsula region.
+We work in collaboration with community groups, local governments, tribes, and landowners, providing the tools and expertise to preserve forever the special landscapes of the Great Peninsula region.

-Great Peninsula Conservancy protects land by owning it outright, or by placing permanent restrictions on the land to limit development and protect nature in an agreement known as a conservation easement.
-While land and conservation easements are sometimes donated to Great Peninsula Conservancy, most often they are purchased at fair market value.
-Our work is made possible by generous donations from individuals, foundations and public agencies, and by the willingness (and often passion) of landowners to conserve their land.
+Great Peninsula Conservancy protects land by creating nature preserves that we own, partnering with public agencies to create local parks, and by placing permanent restrictions on private land that help sustain family farms and forests through generations.
+Conserved lands are either purchased at fair market value or received through donation.
+Our work is made possible by generous contributions from individuals, foundations, and public agencies, and by the willingness (and often passion) of landowners to conserve their land.

 View our Featured Projects to read stories of how communities have joined together to save a forest or stream near you!

 The accreditation seal is awarded to land trusts meeting the highest national standards for excellence and conservation permanence.